 I see a wake.
 Not like a following fish, more like a turtle cruising near the surface, but it gives me hope.
 I launch and fail.
 I have my GLoomis 9-foot, 4 wt.
 Stream Dancer and have no excuse for not making a decent cast.
 I look behind to make sure I can clear the bankside bushes and trees and then work the line up and into a double haul with a good 60 feet out.
 I hit the clear water but short of the place the wake once was.
 I wait.

 When with Joe Pepe up on the Lake I would put a frog popper out and let it sit long enough to light a cigarette, if I smoked.
 Then twitch it and wait until the smoke was half done, twitch it again and Wham!
-The same technique did not appeal to whatever was looking up thought the weeds in Vail Pond.
+The same technique did not appeal to whatever was looking up though the weeds in Vail Pond.

 Moved to the next platform, at the south end, where the canal leads to Beat 14.
 The twitch works and I have a colorful Sunnie on the line.
 Good fighters those Sunnies.
 Further south I picked up a little bass whose fight did not compare.
 One more Sunnie and I moved to the river.